jinx420/jinx420/README.md

 # EN
 I'm a self-taught programmer who writes for fun, so I have a lot of random projects on my github page.

-The easiest way to contact me is via discord: majoad#0001
+The easiest way to contact me is via discord: majoad

 hope you have a good day!